-Brie Larson, a self-proclaimed Criterion enthusiast, is an actor, singer-songwriter, and musician.
-She appears in the films Scott Pilgrim vs. the World, Rampart, and 21 Jump Street, and the Showtime series The United States of Tara.
+Brie Larson, a self-proclaimed Criterion enthusiast, is an Oscar-nominated actor and a musician.
+She appears in the films Scott Pilgrim vs. the World, Rampart, Short Term 12, and Room.

 This has always been my favorite Godard film.
 The first time I watched it, I was heartbroken because I thought my DVD was defective: the sound kept cutting out.
 In researching further I learned I was the fool—Godard was playing with sound design.
 It was in a way I had never heard before.
 His use of long camera pans with text explaining what our heroes think but would never say is absolutely brilliant.
 Between Anna Karina, her red tights, and the celebration of American musicals, it manages to sum up all my favorite things.